cs1302uga/cs1302-ce14/README.md

    ```
    $ git checkout master
    ```

-1. Examine the `checkNull` method in the `cs1302.Utility` class.
-What do you notice?

 1. Merge changes from the `genericize` branch into the current branch (`master`) using the following command: